-Further information on securing cloud services can be found in ASD's Cloud Computing Security Considerations, Cloud Computing Security for Cloud Service Providers and Cloud Computing Security for Tenants publications.
+Further information on securing cloud services can be found in ASD's Cloud Computing Security for Cloud Service Providers, Cloud Computing Security for Executives and Cloud Computing Security for Tenants publications.

-Further information on conducting security assessments of cloud service providers can be found in ASD's Cloud Assessment and Authorisation and Cloud Assessment and Authorisation FAQ publications.
+Further information on conducting security assessments of cloud service providers can be found in ASD's Cloud Assessment and Authorisation FAQ publications.